LegalizeAdulthood/cgm/ReadMe.md

 - Some assumptions of precision are made
 - VDC coordinates are assumed to be integer (e.g. pixel) coordinates

-This library is intended for use in a historical simulations of graphic environments and in particular is intended to serve as the basis for reading and writing CGM files via a [GKS](http://github.com/LegalizeAdulthood/gks) metafile workstation type.
+This library is intended for use in historical simulations of graphic environments and in particular is intended to serve as the basis for reading and writing CGM files via a [GKS](http://github.com/LegalizeAdulthood/gks) metafile workstation type.
 The original code was created purely for such